NotBrianZach/bza/README.md

 - epub
  - pandoc -i /path/to/file.epub -o /path/to/output.md

-- EXPERIMENTAL attempt to clean badly formatted tables or latex (might try tweaking prompt if doesn't work)
+- EXPERIMENTAL attempt to clean badly formatted tables or latex with gpt3.5-turbo (might try tweaking prompt if doesn't work, takes a few minutes and costs about a dollar for every 100 pages as of this writing)
-  - gptClean <inputFile>
+  - gptClean <inputFile> [outputFilePath]
+    - defaults to inputFilePath + "cleaned.md"

 - pdf (also images&docx):
   -  https://cloudconvert.com/pdf-to-html just use this then see earlier instructions for html files using html2md bash function,